-SCI 195 Special Topics in Science\\\ Prerequisite: Consent of department
+SCI 195 Special Topics in Science\\\

 Deals with current topics in science not covered in other courses.
 Topics will vary with needs, interests, and goals of the student and instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topics to be listed on student's permanent academic record.